NadiaBlostein/Ai4GoodLab_CombatCervicalCancer/README.md

 *Output.* For each input image, the model outputs one out of three labels, each belonging to a specific cervix position type (see *cervix_position_classifier_CNN.ipynb*).

 *Image segmentation.* As a prospective preprocessing step, we segmented the cervix in several test images.
 A constrast split segmentation mask was used to binarize intensities in order to distinguish between dark and light components of the image.
-In the future, we aim to incorporate this segmentation algorithm into our preprocessing pipeline (see *imageSegmentation-checkpoint* for the segmentation of code and *scitkit_image_exploration.ipynb* for our exploration of the .jpg data).
+In the future, we aim to incorporate this segmentation algorithm into our preprocessing pipeline (see *imageSegmentation-checkpoint* for the segmentation code and *scitkit_image_exploration.ipynb* for our exploration of the .jpg data).

 # Future Works.